-Faculty and staff at the Massachusetts Bay Community College support and expect Associate degree graduates to become proficient in the following dimensions upon successfully completing their academic program:
+Faculty and staff at the Massachusetts Bay Community College support and expect associate degree graduates to become proficient in the following dimensions upon successfully completing their academic program:

 - Written and oral communication